puerco/bnd/README.md

 ```
 🥨 bnd: a utility to work with attestations and sigstore bundles.

-bnd is a utility that makes it easy to work with attestations and sigstore bundles.
+bnd (pronounced bind) is a utility that makes it easy to work with attestations
-It can create new bundles by "binding" a sattement, signing it and wrappring it
+and sigstore bundles.
+It can create new bundles by "binding" a sattement, signing
-in a bundle.
-It can verify existing bundles, extract data from them and inspect
+it and wrappring it in a bundle.
+It can verify existing bundles, extract data
-their contents.
+from them and inspect their contents.

 Usage:
   bnd [command]